 Black widows love to create their homes within piles of debris and trash.
 Making sure the outside of your home is free from these piles is a major first step towards ensuring you are free from black widows.
 They also feed on other insects, so pressure washing the outside of your home free of their webs is also a good way to eliminate not only the black widows web but also their food source.

 Finally, if you suspect that there might be black widows near your home, make sure that all cracks at the bottom of home and around external piping have been sealed tightly.
 Also make sure that all holes in screen doors and windows are repaired.
 These steps can help to eliminate entryways into the home for black widows.
+As a reminder, never handle a black widow spider, call a spider control expert right away!

 Regardless of the circumstance, black widows are not something to be taken lightly.
 Let our professionals at Senske Pest Control keep your home safe from these dangerous pests.
 Contact us today at (877) 944-4007 request an estimate online for FREE.